 - 1.1.
 Is the property owner responsible for the accident?

 - 1.2.
-What if faulty equipment caused the roof accident?
+What if faulty equipment caused the roofing accident?

 - 2. Can I file a lawsuit if I was injured on-the-job in a roofing accident?

 - 3. What damages are available after a roofing accident?